 Fad diets often cycle through pop culture, becoming popular for a few years, disappearing, then coming back “new and improved.”
 In the last few years, I’ve noticed low-carb diets making a comeback as well as gluten-free diets — without medical necessity — and, of course, Whole30 and paleo.

 As a registered dietitian, I have many clients who come to me with questions about these fad diets.
 They want to know whether the diets work and if they can lose weight quickly and keep it off.
 I tackle these questions by presenting them with the diets’ pros and cons so they can make an educated decision about their nutrition.

 Yes, sometimes these diets can help people in the short term or as a treatment for certain health conditions.
-But in my experience, these diets can do more harm than good overall.
+But in my professional experience and personal opinion, these diets can do more harm than good overall.

 To get a better understanding of why these types of diets don’t work, especially in the long term, I’ve provided an overview of four popular fad diets below.

 It seems “gluten-free” is just about everywhere these days, from restaurant menus to whole aisles in supermarkets dedicated to gluten-free foods.

 Going gluten-free means cutting out any foods that have gluten in them.
 That means eliminating breads, pastas, crackers, cereals, pizzas, and even beer.
 Doctors often prescribe this diet to people who have celiac disease.

 Holly Strawbridge, former editor for Harvard Health, explains this diet’s rise to fame in recent years is “based on little to no evidence.”
 Instead, she pinpoints its spike in popularity as the result of testimonials from people who claim this fad diet promises weight loss and a boost in energy.

 For those who don’t have a gluten-intolerance or sensitivity, this diet falls short in many ways.

 First and foremost, it can potentially cause nutrient deficiencies, as it requires cutting out all: